 What is the cost of owning this dog?

 Make no bones about it the Bullmastiff is an expensive dog to own.
-A quality puppy will cost upwards of £1000 and they are one of the top 5 most expensive breeds to insure with prices up to £100 per month for fully comprehensive lifetime insurance.
+A quality puppy will cost upwards of £1000 and they are one of the top 5 most expensive breeds to insure with prices up to £100 per month for a fully comprehensive life insurance.

 Of course, there are cheaper options but vet bills for this breed can be enormous so it is advisable to do some research and make sure you are fully covered.
 Food shouldn’t be too expensive but Bullmastiffs can be prone to allergies and sometimes need special diets which can drastically increase the price.